Deploy to HuaWei Cloud CCE

 Step 1: Install Environment Console

 Refer to Overview▸, AutoMQ supports deployment on CCE clusters.
-In the CCE deployment mode, it is still necessary to install the AutoMQ console first, and then manage the CCE through the console interface to deploy the cluster to CCE.
+In the CCE deployment mode, it is first necessary to install the AutoMQ console, followed by managing the CCE via the console interface to deploy the cluster onto CCE.

 On Huawei Cloud, both cloud marketplace and Terraform-based installations of the environment console are supported.

-Install the console via cloud marketplace (recommended), refer to Install Env via Huawei Marketplace▸.
+Install the console via the Cloud Marketplace (recommended), refer to Install Env via Huawei Marketplace▸.

 Install the console via Terraform, refer to Install Env via Terraform Module▸.